Have you ever heard of the Koufonisia islands in Greece?

 Iraklia is mostly preferred by younger ages and has a virgin natural landscape of glimmering sandy beaches.

-It has only one 4 kilometers road.
+It has only one 4 kilometers of road.
 So, the only way to admire its beauty is by walking it!

 Wondering what the best beaches of Iraklia are?

 Livadi beach and Agios Georgios beach are ideal for swimming and relaxing.
 This is because other beaches are difficult to reach.
-Also, do not miss the amazing view from the sharp cliffs of Mericha, as well as the sunken WW2 plane in the bottom of Alimia.
+Also, do not miss the amazing view from the sharp cliffs of Mericha, as well as the sunken WW2 plane at the bottom of Alimia.

 Iraklia is easily accessed by ferry!
 Ferries to Iraklia depart from Piraeus port in Athens three times per week.
 What’s more, a ferry to Small Cyclades can bring you to the impressive coasts of Iraklia, in just a couple of hours from Naxos and Amorgos.